kscode-global/StockAI/README.md

 We welcome contributions from the community to enhance StockAI's capabilities, add new features, and improve its performance.
 To contribute, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## License
-StockAI is licensed under the [MIT License](LICENSE.md).
+StockAI is licensed under the [Apache 2.0 License](LICENSE.md).
 Feel free to use, modify, and distribute the code in accordance with the terms outlined in the license.

 ## Acknowledgments
 We would like to express our gratitude to the open-source community, without which StockAI would not be possible.
 Special thanks to contributors and supporters who have played a crucial role in shaping this project.